8 Night Lights for Kids To Help Them Sleep Better

 6. Nursery lights

 Some night lights are designed with infants in mind.
 After all, babies are not developed enough to handle brighter or exposed lights, which can make them anxious.
 Nursery night lights address this through soft lighting you can place far from your baby’s crib – and ideally close to the door so you can enter for nursing throughout the night.
-Many BlissLights products, including the Ark Ambient Aurora Light, are excellent options for nurseries because of the soothing, nebulous lights they cast off.
+Many BlissLights products, including the Ark Ambient Aurora Light, are excellent options for nurseries because of the soothing, nebulous atmosphere they create.

 How to choose good night lights for kids